-Kathy Metcalf, LCSW-C, TEP
+Kathy Metcalf, MSW, TEP

 Here's a brief summary of my method.
 "Rooms in Your House" is a tool that anyone can use.
 First, we ground ourselves in the Hallway of Awareness developing a Friendly Observer.
 Once anchored in this role, we can discover the various parts of ourselves by imagining each part existing in a room in a house, in our mind.
 Once inside a specific room, using creativity, imagination and connection to the body, the work begins.